Rohit687/react-native-video360next/README.md

 ## TODO
+For Android you will have to design manually slider.
 - Seekbar for andriod is managed by javascript code to manually added using "DeviceEventEmitter"
 ```
  const [duration, setDuration] = useState({